Deep learning based ECG segmentation for delineation of diverse arrhythmias: Related Work

 In developing a neural network for semantic segmentation, it is sometimes beneficial to add an extra classification task.
 This approach has been particularly effective in the field of medical image segmentation, where detection of false positives is common for images in which the object of interest is not present.
 Huang et al.~\cite{huang_unet_2020} addressed this problem of over-segmentation by introducing a classification guided module (CGM) where the model is trained with the additional classification objective of deciding whether or not a given image contains an organ.
 By filtering out the segmentation output using the classification output, the number of false positives is reduced.
 A similar approach was taken by Shuvo et al.~\cite{shuvo_cnl-unet_2021}, where a separate localizer branch was added together with an additional classifier branch.

 In the ECG literature, classification and segmentation tasks have remained separate for the most part, while deep learning architectures have shown great success for both tasks~\cite{hao_investigating_2022}.
 In our current work, we experiment with combining the two tasks by training an ECG segmentation model together with an additional arrhythmia classification learning objective.
 Previous studies have demonstrated the effectiveness of convolutional neural networks for arrhythmia classification.
 For example, Hannun et al.~\cite{hannun_cardiologist-level_2019} trained a 34-layer convolutional neural network for arrhythmia classification of single-lead ECG signals, showing performance comparable to that of cardiologists.
-Ribeiro et al.~\cite{ribeiro_automatic_2020} later used a residual network architecture, an architecture first developed by He et al.~\cite{he_deep_2016} in the context of image classification, for the reliable diagnosis of 12-lead ECG signals.
+Ribeiro et al.~\cite{ribeiro_automatic_2020} later used a residual network architecture, an architecture first developed by He et al.~\cite{he_deep_2016} in the context of image classification, for the reliable diagnosis of 12-lead ECG signals. {For a detailed review of deep learning applications in arrhythmia classification, we refer to the systematic reviews conducted by Xiao et al.~\cite{xiao_deep_2023} and Ansari et al.~\cite{ansari_deep_2023}.}